zscaler/terraform-libvirt-branch-connector-modules/README.md

 Use the [**Starter Deployment Template with High-Availability**](examples/bc_ha) to deploy your Branch Connector in an existing KVM environment.
 This template achieves high availability between two Branch Connectors.

+***This will deploy both VMs on a single KVM host.
+For production deployments, it is recommended to deploy VMs on separate physical hypervisor hosts for resiliency.***

 ### **Starter Deployment Template with App Connector and High-Availability**

 Use the [**Starter Deployment Template with App Connector and High-Availability**](examples/bc_ha_ac) to deploy your combined Branch Connector + App Connector in an existing KVM environment.
 This template achieves high availability between two Branch Connectors.

+***This will deploy both VMs on a single KVM host.
+For production deployments, it is recommended to deploy VMs on separate physical hypervisor hosts for resiliency.***